Canada political pressures force PM's hand on U.S. trade disputes

 Although being seen to openly favor one province or region over another can be politically fatal in Canada, Liberal sensitivity toward Quebec is clear.

-When it came time to deciding on aid to Bombardier - which has received billions in subsidies from Ottawa - the Liberals made clear the only question was not if, but how much.
+When it came time to deciding on federal aid to Bombardier - a company which has already received billions in subsidies from Ottawa - the Liberals made clear the only question was not if, but how much.

-Party operatives also admitted relief once became clear Ottawa would not have to decide before the election on whether to allow TransCanada Corp (TRP.TO) to build an oil pipeline across Quebec.
+Party operatives also admitted relief after it became clear the government would not have to decide before the 2019 election on whether to allow TransCanada Corp to build a crude oil pipeline across Quebec.

-Environmentalists and aboriginal activists had promised protests that Quebec Liberals said they feared could hurt the party's chances.
+Environmentalists and aboriginal activists had promised high-profile protests that senior Quebec Liberals said they feared could hurt the party's political chances.
+(Additional reporting by Andrea Hopkins, editing by G Crosse)